The following guide covers:

 4. National Association for the Education of Young Children (NAEYC).
 NAEYC accredits early childhood education programs and courses.

-5. The International Association for Continuing Education and Training (IACET)IACET accredits organizations that offer continuing education and training programs.
+5. The International Association for Continuing Education and Training (IACET).
+IACET accredits organizations that offer continuing education and training programs.

-For example, let’s say you are applying for Distance Education Accreditation Commision.
-Each program offered by your institution must consist of at least 51% distance or correspondence education.
 The institution must be legally licensed, authorized, or approved by the relevant state education authority (or its equivalent for institutions outside the U.S.).
 Additionally, at the time of applying for accreditation, your institution must have been enrolling students in its programs continuously for the past 12 months.
+You can see more of the requirements presented below.

-So, before you take our next tip check the eligibility criteria for your accreditation institution website.
-In case you cannot fnd the information, contact them and ask directly.
+So, before you take the next step presented in this guide, check the eligibility criteria for your accreditation institution's website.

-Research accreditation requirements of your institution
+Step 2: Research accreditation requirements

 Each of these organizations and institutions have their own requirements and standards.
 For example, the standards are related to your course content, methods, assessments, etc. So, if you are looking to get accredited by that particular organization, your course standards should match what they set.

-On the website, you can find all the necessary information regarding who are the accrediators and how the accreditation process works.
+On the website, you can find all the necessary information regarding who are the accreditors and how the accreditation process works.

 Besides that, CHEA offers guidance to help identify quality accreditation and avoid dubious providers.

-If you are looking to get your course accredited by CHEA, you can check the fundamental information here
+If you are looking to get your course accredited by CHEA, you can check the fundamental information here.

 Most importantly, accreditation institutions do not require you to be an educational establishment to be able to offer licensed courses.